JuanMunoz87/landing-page/README.md

 - For this project use a code software such: Visual Studio Code, Atom, Sublime Text, ect.

 ## Structure
-css
+- CSS
-- styles.css
+   - style.css
-js
+- js
    - app.js
-index.html
+- index.html
-README.md
+- README.md

 ## Development
 This project will be written in HTML, CSS, and JavaScript.
 However, most of the work will be created in JavaScript.